garylirocks/quickrefs/azure-cli.markdown

 `--query` uses [JMESPath](https://jmespath.org/) to query JSON data

-You could use `jp` (https://github.com/jmespath/jp
-) on command line to try out expressions.
+You could use `jp` (https://github.com/jmespath/jp) on command line to try out expressions.

+NOTE:

+- **Literal strings inside an expression needs to be in single quotes**, so this works: **`jp -f x.json "people[? contains(name, 'Barney')]"`**, not this: `jp -f x.json 'people[? contains(name, "Barney")]'`
+- String comparing functions are case-sensitive, and seems there are no regular expression functions

 Given an example JSON data like this: